offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 #### Bruteforce Algorithm

+`{bm} /(Algorithms\/Mass Spectrometry\/Spectrum Sequence\/Bruteforce Algorithm)_TOPIC/`

 **ALGORITHM**:

 Imagine if experimental spectrums were perfect just like theoretical spectrums: no missing masses, no faulty masses, no noise, and preserved repeat masses.
-To bruteforce the peptide that produced such an experimental spectrum, generate test peptides by branching out amino acids at each position and compare each test peptide's theoretical spectrum to the experimental spectrum.
+To bruteforce the peptide that produced such an experimental spectrum, generate candidate peptides by branching out amino acids at each position and compare each candidate peptide's theoretical spectrum to the experimental spectrum.
 If the theoretical spectrum matches the experimental spectrum, it's reasonable to assume that peptide is the same as the peptide that generated the experimental spectrum.

-The algorithm stops branching out once the mass of the test peptide exceeds the final mass in the experimental spectrum.
+The algorithm stops branching out once the mass of the candidate peptide exceeds the final mass in the experimental spectrum.
 For a perfect experimental spectrum, the final mass is always the mass of the peptide that produced it.
 For example, for the linear peptide GAK ...

 |           |     |   G  |   A   |   K   |  GA   |  AK   |  GAK  |
 |-----------|-----|------|-------|-------|-------|-------|-------|